codedragon/code_reviews/slides.md

-# An error may only becomes APPARENT as the line on the bottom is executed
+# An error may only become APPARENT as the line on the bottom is executed